Before dropping your hard earned cash, you should know the pros and cons of gas augers.

 - Long Lasting

 - Run Time

 When compared to using a hand auger, it’s always easier to rely on a powered auger, which is why many people prefer gas powered augers.
 This is especially true for ice fishermen, who have to dig upwards of 20 holes per fishing trip in sheets of ice as thick as two feet.

-The horsepower of a gas auger is also what makes it ideal when compared to electric augers, as the gas-powered ones pack a more powerful punch.
+The horsepower and torque of a gas auger is also what makes it ideal when compared to electric augers, as the gas-powered ones pack a more powerful punch.

 Gas augers are awesome at drilling post holes too.
 They have the power to chew through roots and tougher soil than you can with an electric or manual auger.

 It’s true when they say older tools were built to last longer than newer ones.
 In new models, such as electric augers, there are more high-tech parts that could fail, like the battery.
 You can’t just fix a battery with tools in your shop.

 Those parts won’t be repairable by hand in your shop, like a gas auger.
 If you have an issue, you can just clean out your carburetor, put in a new spark plug etc.

 Gas augers are simply designed using technology that’s existed for decades.
 If something goes wrong with your gas auger, chances are you can fix it yourself.
 This won’t be the case with an electric auger.